TGAC/eisca/docs/output.md

   - `dotplot_genes_*.png`: dot plot showing top number of DE genes across groups.
   - `dea_*.csv`: a csv table file showing DEA results for all genes, e.g. log fold change, p-values.
 - `parameters.json`: a JSON file containing the parameter settings in the analysis.

+### <u>CellChat analysis</u>

+**Output directory: `results/cellchat`**
+- `sample_*/` or `group_*/`
+  - `aggregated_network_all.png`: circular network plot showing aggregated cell-cell communications.
+  - `aggregated_network_all_weights.png`: circular network plot showing aggregated cell-cell communications with total interaction strength (weights) between any two cell groups.
+  - `aggregated_network_groups.png`: circular network plot (with weights) showing aggregated cell-cell communications sent from each cell group.
+  - `pathway_network_circle_*.png`: circular network plot showing aggregated cell-cell communications for a signaling pathway.
+  - `pathway_network_chord_*.png`: chord diagram plot showing aggregated cell-cell communications for a signaling pathway.
+  - `pathway_network_heatmap_*.png`: heatmap plot showing aggregated cell-cell communications for a signaling pathway.
+  - `pathway_network_contribution_*.png`: bar plot showing the contribution of each ligand-receptor pair to a signaling pathway.
+  - `pathway_network_LR_circle_*.png`: circular network plot showing aggregated cell-cell communications mediated by a single ligand-receptor pair for a signaling pathway.
+  - `pathway_network_LR_chord_*.png`: chord diagram plot showing aggregated cell-cell communications mediated by a single ligand-receptor pair for a signaling pathway.
+  - `cellcell_LR_bubble_*.png`: bubble plot showing all the significant interactions (L-R pairs) from each cell group to other cell groups.
+  - `cellcell_LR_chord_*.png`: chord diagram plot showing all the significant interactions (L-R pairs) from each cell group to other cell groups.
+  - `pathway_genes_violin_*.png`: violin plot showing the gene expression distribution of signaling genes related to the inferred significant communications for a signaling pathway.
+  - `pathway_network_centrality_*.png`: heatmap plot showing dominant senders, receivers, mediators and influencers in the intercellular communication network by computing several network centrality measures for cell groups of a signaling pathway.
+  - `heatmap_signaling_patterns.png`: heatmap plot showing which signals contributing most to outgoing or incoming signaling of certain cell groups.
+In this heatmap, colobar represents the relative signaling strength of a signaling pathway across cell groups (NB: values are row-scaled).
+The top colored bar plot shows the total signaling strength of a cell group by summarizing all signaling pathways displayed in the heatmap.
+The right grey bar plot shows the total signaling strength of a signaling pathway by summarizing all cell groups displayed in the heatmap.
+  - `inferred_cellcell_comm.rds`: a data frame consisting of all the inferred cell-cell communications at the level of ligands/receptors.
+  - `cellchat.rds`: the CellChat object created for the analysis.
+- `parameters.json`: a JSON file containing the parameter settings in the analysis.

 ## Pipeline reporting